 Question: What is the best ship for singles?

 Answer If you can afford it, Crystal Cruise Lines is my pick.
 It's a luxury line, naturally more expensive, but well worth it.
 You will, however, find more mature singles.
 And for women, there are the Ambassador dance hosts, available as dancing and dining companions.
 In addition, Crystal is known for its learning-at-sea programs, which are always interesting.
-Another is Grand Circle which really specializes in cruises with lots of advantages for solo cruisers such as lower fares.

 Question: I am a single parent with two children, ages 5 and 11.
 What would be the best cruise ship for me?